Jasper-F3/Jasper-F3/README.md

 <h1 align="center"> 👋 Hi, I’m Jasper</h1>

-- 💖 I love: programming (of course), videogames (favorite: RDR2), Movies/Series, Music (Metal in general but I like a bit of everything) and I really love History, and books about it.
+- 💖 I love: programming (of course), videogames (favorite: RDR2), Movies/Series, Music (Rock in general but I like a bit of everything) and I really love History, and books about it.

 - 🐣 I’m currently learning a lot of things but I don't consider myself a professional on any of it (probably because I'm trying to learn too much lol),